WebberZone/contextual-related-posts/readme.txt

     * New CRP_Query class for fetching related posts.
 This replaces `get_crp_posts_id()` which will be deprecated in a new version
     * CRP Thumbnails now include the `loading="lazy"` attribute added in WordPress 5.5
     * New parameter `more_link_text` tha can be passed to `get_crp()` which holds the "read more".
 Recommended option to customize the more link text using the filter `crp_excerpt_more_link_text` or the more linke element using `crp_excerpt_more_link`
+    * Three new styles: "Masonry" (like Pinterest), "Grid" and "Rounded thumbnails with CSS grid".
+Might not work with older browsers

 * Enhancement/Modifications:
     * If WPML or PolyLang are active, `get_crp_posts_id()` and `CRP_Query` will return the translated set of post IDs and external processing is no longer needed